Brent Luvaas, PhD

 Research and Teaching Interests

-- Youth culture in the United States and Indonesia
+- Urban youth culture in the United States and Indonesia

-Brent Luvaas is a visual and cultural anthropologist interested in the production and global circulation of fashion, music, and aesthetics.
-He is the author of DIY Style: Fashion, Music, and Global Digital Cultures (Berg 2012), and has received several prominent fellowships including the Fulbright-Hays Doctoral Dissertation Research Abroad grant and the University of California Pacific Rim Research Program Grant.
-He is also the new Co-Editor of Visual Anthropology Review, the journal of the Society for Visual Anthropology.
+Brent Luvaas is a visual and cultural anthropologist interested in the production and circulation of fashion, music, and aesthetics.
+He is the author of DIY Style: Fashion, Music, and Global Digital Cultures (Berg 2012) and the forthcoming Street Style: An Ethnography of Fashion Blogging (Bloomsbury 2016).
+He is the recipient of several prominent fellowships, including the Fulbright-Hays Doctoral Dissertation Research Abroad grant and the University of California Pacific Rim Research Program Grant.
+He is also the Co-Editor of Visual Anthropology Review, the journal of the Society for Visual Anthropology, and the blogger behind Urban Fieldnotes, a street style blog documenting fashion on the streets of Philadelphia.

-- DIY Style: Fashion, Music, and Global Digital Cultures, Oxford and New York: Berg Publishers, 2012.
+- DIY Style: Fashion, Music, and Global Digital Cultures, London and New York: Berg Publishers, 2012.

 - “Designer Vandalism: Indonesian Indie Fashion and the Cultural Practice of Cut ’n’ Paste” in Visual Anthropology Review 26(1): 1-16, 2010.